litecart/litecart/STANDARD.md

 Character Encoding
 ------------------
-Foreign characters should not be present in source code but instead database translations.
-If they do, the script must be saved in UTF-8 w/o BOM format which is the recommended output encoding.
+Foreign characters should not be present in the source code.
+If such do, the script must be compatible with UTF-8 w/o BOM character set.

 Indentation
 -----------